duriantaco/neutrix/docs/guide/persistence.md

 ## Migration Support

-One of the biggest challenges with persisted state is handling changes to your state structure over time.
-Spyn includes built-in migration support to help manage these transitions smoothly.
+One of the biggest challenges with persisted state is handling changes to your state structure over time. neutrix includes built-in migration support to help manage these transitions smoothly.

 ```typescript
 const store = createStore({